 - Genetic assessment and treatment of some disorders and diseases

-Increased funding for basic and task-oriented research are becoming more prevalent because of the high potential rewards of breakthrough technologies.
+Increased funding for basic and task-oriented research is becoming more prevalent because of the high potential rewards of breakthrough technologies.
 Many investors are willing to accept the high risks of uncertain drug approval because of the high rewards and ancillary technologies that often come as a side benefit.

-The biochemical sciences industries, also known as life sciences, include pharmaceuticals, nutraceuticals, cell biology, environmental sciences, biophysics, biotechnology and many other branches.
-Any part of science that focuses on improving human, plant and animal life is included, which creates a vast market of high-tech industries.
+The biochemical sciences industries, also known as life sciences, include pharmaceuticals, nutraceuticals, cell biology, environmental sciences, biophysics, biotechnology, and many other branches.
+Any part of science that focuses on improving human, plant, and animal life is included, which creates a vast market of high-tech industries.
 10 must-know statistics illustrate the incredible opportunities that life sciences offer:

 - $428 Billion Spent Annually on Medicine – The pharmaceutical industry earns $428 billion annually.
 Drug development offers big rewards but big risks.